Raku/doc/writing-docs/STYLEGUIDE.md

 term in the documentation and stick to the form that is used the most (and create an issue to change the form that is not).

-### Use present tense when talking about Perl 5 features
+### Use present tense when talking about Perl features

-Perl 5 is still an active language, therefore instead of "In Perl 5 this was used for ..., but in Raku ..."  use a form like "In Perl 5 this is used for ..., but in Raku ..."  ('was' has been made a present 'is').
+Per5 is still an active language, therefore instead of "In Perl this was used for ..., but in Raku ..."  use a form like "In Perl this is used for ..., but in Raku ..."  ('was' has been made a present 'is').